matrix-org/matrix-spec-proposals/proposals/2730-verifiable-forwarded-events.md

 error response using the code `M_TOO_LARGE`.
 Before rejecting the request, servers MAY check if the event would be small enough without the profile data in `unsigned`, and send the event without that data if it is.

+Similar to the `/send` endpoint, this endpoint returns an object containing the `event_id` of the forwarded event.

 #### Example